sarah0809/cyverse_mooc/index.rst

 Goal
 ----
+This is a short self-guided course that will take you through the basics of using CyVerse.
 ..
     #### Comment: Avoid covering upstream and downstream steps that are not explicitly and
     necessarily part of the tutorial - write or link to separate quick